einarno/hackathon-search/README.md

 # React and Mellisearch

-This is a sample project that demonstrates how to use [meilisearch](https://www.meilisearch.com/) with React.
+This is a sample project that demonstrates how to use [meilisearch](https://www.meilisearch.com/) with React

 ## Requirements